doubleII/Test/Git.md

 git filter-branch --subdirectory-filter <full_path_repo1/your_dir> -- -- all
 ```

-3. create new folder and move the projectA
+3. Create new folder and move the projectA

 ```bash
 git mv projectA new_dir/
 ```

-4. change the git root from Repo1 from Repo2 to Repo1
+4. Change the git root from Repo1 from Repo2 to Repo1

 ```bash
 git remote set-url (name) (newurl)